Accrediting Council on Education in Journalism and Mass Communications (Accredited)

-This is the only Journalism program at any SUNY school that is affiliated with the Accrediting Council on Education in Journalism and Mass Communications.
-Only four other undergraduate programs in New York State are accredited.
+Buffalo State College was the first SUNY school to become affiliated with the Accrediting Council on Education in Journalism and Mass Communications and has the largest program in the system.
+Only a handful of undergraduate programs in New York State are accredited.

 Career Opportunities: Students prepare for careers as reporters, anchors, commentators, and news directors for radio, television, and internet-based media, and as reporters, editors, and columnists on newspapers, magazines, blogs, and other digital media.

 The profile of a successful journalism graduate is a person with a strong writing proficiency and a compelling use of language, good speaking and listening skills, keen ethical insight and legal awareness, and competence in presentation of information in a particular format (written, visual, and/or digital).

 1300 Elmwood Ave

 Buffalo, NY 14222

 Phone: (716) 878-6008

 Incoming freshmen and transfer students can declare the major.
 A 2.6 GPA in the major is needed to register for required upper division courses (300 and 400 levels).